dev-breeze-com/mistral/README.md

 ============

-**mistral** is derived from *mkinitrd* from Slackware, and is used to build an initial ramdisk or runself archive.
+**mistral** is derived from *mkinitrd* from Slackware, and is used to build an initial ramdisk, runself archive, or a backup archive (future release).

 An initial ramdisk is a very small set of files that are loaded into RAM and 'mounted' (as initramfs doesn't use a filesystem) as the kernel boots